Since we tried to experience every possible mean of transport, we couldn’t miss the sleeper train to reach the city of DaNang.

 Our stay in Nha Trang is not very comfortable, not to say inconvenient.
 The sleeper train from Nha Trang to Da Nang will be our best memory.

-Because of Tet holidays, 98% of the hostels are booked (never seen such a high booking percentage on Booking.com before!), and remaining places are way overpriced; we try then on Airbnb: same story, but eventually we manage to find a room, even though 5 miles away from the centre.
+Because of Tet holidays (Vietnamese lunar new year), hotels are super full and remaining places are way overpriced; we try then on Airbnb: same story, but eventually we manage to find a room, even though 5 miles away from the centre.

 Unfortunately at our arrival, the owners welcome us with a bad surprise: if we want the room we booked, we have to pay more than double the price.
 Alternatively they suggest us to go to a nearby guesthouse, quite crumbling, same price.
 Tired and annoyed we are happy (not really…) with the second option, finding ourselves in a bare room, with a mattress thrown on the floor as only piece of furniture.